piku235/JungiThemeBundle/Resources/doc/rwd.md

 **NOTICE**

-> Even a theme with the only **DesktopDevices** tag or a theme which does not have any tags, the JungiThemeBundle will
-> still use this theme for each device, but doing this sort of things is not appropriate.
-Is very difficult to find
-> out something more about this kind of themes.
+> Even a theme without any tags can be selected for a dispatched request if there wasn't any previous theme match

 Example
 -------